 Inspired by the quirkiness of Wes Anderson films, I chose bright and joyful pastels, art deco lighting down the giant hallways, and a home-like feel to all of our shared spaces.
 We did a pretty big design pivot just a few months from our target completion date, because as the building came back to life and we learned more about its designer, the new path started to become more obvious.

-Tile Shown: 4x4 tiles in Moonshine with Large Diamonds in City Lights, Fountain and Underground
+Tile Shown: 4x4 tiles in Moonshine with Large Diamonds in Sorbet, Morning Thaw and Basalt

 Please note: Our Large Diamonds are on our *Secret Menu*!
 Ask your Design Consultant or rep if you love this shape!